-These courses are designed for those students who need to review the fundamentals of reading, writing and mathematics.
+These courses are designed for those students ing, writing and mathematics.
 In addition, courses to develop skills for college success, keyboarding (computer) and career development are offered.
 Credit for those courses do not count toward the 122 semester hours needed to graduate.
 The grade, however, does count in the cumulative grade point average.
 These courses are not intended for transfer but are available to enhance the student's success in his/her pursuit of a university degree.